Troubleshooting network performance

 The detailed results of all the iPerf and PSPing tests are in individual text files in the AzureCT tools directory at "C:\ACTTools."

-If the performance test is not giving you expected results, figuring out why should be a progressive step-by-step process.
-Given the number of components in the path, a systematic approach generally provides a faster path to resolution than jumping around and potentially needlessly doing the same testing multiple times.
+If the performance test isn't giving you expected results, figuring out why should be a progressive step-by-step process.
+Given the number of components in the path, a systematic approach will provide a faster path to resolution than jumping around.
+By troubleshooting systematically, you can prevent doing unnecessary testing multiple times.

 The scenario here is a performance issue, not a connectivity issue.
 The steps would be different if traffic wasn't passing at all.

 First, challenge your assumptions.
 Is your expectation reasonable?
-For instance, if you have a 1-Gbps ExpressRoute circuit and 100 ms of latency it's unreasonable to expect the full 1 Gbps of traffic given the performance characteristics of TCP over high latency links.
+For instance, if you have a 1-Gbps ExpressRoute circuit and 100 ms of latency.
+It's not reasonable to expect the full 1 Gbps of traffic given the performance characteristics of TCP over high latency links.
 See the References section for more on performance assumptions.

-Next, I recommend starting at the edges between routing domains and try to isolate the problem to a single major routing domain; the Corporate Network, the WAN, or the Azure Network.
-People often blame the "black box" in the path, while blaming the black box is easy to do, it may significantly delay resolution especially if the problem is actually in an area that you have the ability to make changes.
+Next, I recommend starting at the edges between routing domains and try to isolate the problem to a single major routing domain.
+You can start at the Corporate Network, the WAN, or the Azure Network.
+People often blame the "black box" in the path.
+While blaming the black box is easy to do, it may significantly delay resolution.
+Especially if the problem is in an area that you can make changes to fix the issue.
 Make sure you do your due diligence before handing off to your service provider or ISP.

 Once you've identified the major routing domain that appears to contain the problem, you should create a diagram of the area in question.
-Either on a whiteboard, notepad, or Visio as a diagram provides a concrete "battle map" to allow a methodical approach to further isolate the problem.
+By drawing a diagram on a whiteboard, notepad, or Visio you can methodically work through and isolate the problem.
 You can plan testing points, and update the map as you clear areas or dig deeper as the testing progresses.

 Now that you have a diagram, start to divide the network into segments and narrow the problem down.
 Find out where it works and where it doesn't.
 Keep moving your testing points to isolate down to the offending component.